MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/usmt-common-issues.md

 You can also use patterns for SIDs that identify generic users or groups.
 For example, you can use the `/ue:*-500` option to exclude the local administrator accounts.
 For more information about Windows SIDs, see [this Microsoft Web site](/troubleshoot/windows-server/identity/security-identifiers-in-windows).

-### My script to wipe the disk fails after running the ScanState tool on a 64-bit system.
+### My script to wipe the disk fails after running the ScanState tool on a 64-bit system

 **Cause:** The HKLM registry hive isn't unloaded after the ScanState tool has finished running.